Web Analytics Made Easy - StatCounter

 Preface:

 I was a stranger in a big city during the late 1970s, recently divorced, chained to a dull, monotonous job, and trapped in a lackluster, rewardless life.
 As fast as I collected my weekly pay, I squandered it in saloons, taverns, and strip clubs.
 I was spinning my wheels, going nowhere–and sick of it.
-A radical change was called for.
-The time and circumstances were ripe to give my childhood dream of becoming a full-time gold prospector a fair shot at fruition.
-It was now or never. [continue reading…]
+Deep down I knew a radical change was called for.

 He Made His Living With a Gold Pan